nirajgiriXD/ModifiedPrefixTree/README.md

-# beatingBinarySearchInProgress
+# beatingBinarySearch

-The program is written in python and JSON file is used to store the data structure.
+The program is written in python and JSON file is used to store the data structure and the algorithm is still in progress for achieving its goal.

 The data structure I have used here is tree but instead of saving the words in nodes I have broken down each word into characters.
 Each character is saved into a node in hierarchy.